Community Case Competency Project Roadmap

 Your project can involve your speciality…or not!
 Take this opportunity to work with others and expand what you know.
 Some ideas that have been done previously:

-- Present at a trade meeting
+- Present at a professional meeting

 - Write an article or submit a case study to a professional journal

-- Present what you have learned in the context of your profession
+- Present what you have learned in the context of your profession to colleagues

 - Lecture on MTY in the university setting